nbragin4/cookiecutter/docs/overview.rst

 Overview
 ========

-Cookiecutter takes a template provided as a directory structure with template-files.
+Scaffoldrom takes a template provided as a directory structure with template-files.
 Templates can be located in the filesystem, as a ZIP-file or on a VCS-Server (Git/Hg) like GitHub.

 It reads a settings file and prompts the user interactively whether or not to change the settings.